RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 Navigate to the `Monolith Folder` and work on the source files under here.

-Open the `src/main/java/com/redhat/coolstore/service/OrderServiceMDB.java` file and replace the following codes with the exsiting entire codes:
+Open the `src/main/java/com/redhat/coolstore/service/OrderServiceMDB.java` file and replace its contents with:

 ~~~java
 package com.redhat.coolstore.service;